medup/medup/README.md

 ## Usage

-* **UI Design**
+##### UI Design
-⋅⋅⋅Insert info here⋅⋅
+Insert info here

-* **Register/Login**
+##### Register/Login

-⋅⋅⋅An email and password is required for sign up and sign in.
-All information provided by the user is encrypted for privacy.⋅⋅
+An email and password is required for sign up and sign in.
+All information provided by the user is encrypted for privacy.

-* **Dahsboard - View Medications**
+##### Dahsboard - View Medications

-⋅⋅⋅Users have a quick access to view their medications with features to add, delete, and edit their medications.⋅⋅
+Users have a quick access to view their medications with features to add, delete, and edit their medications.

-* **Add Medications**
+##### Add Medications

-⋅⋅⋅With a simple form, users can quickly submit medication name, dose, instructions, and set up reminder notifications.⋅⋅
+With a simple form, users can quickly submit medication name, dose, instructions, and set up reminder notifications.

-* **Edit Medications**
+##### Edit Medications

-⋅⋅⋅From an editable view of their current medication, users can quickly make changes.⋅⋅
+From an editable view of their current medication, users can quickly make changes

-* **Delete Medications**
+##### Delete Medications

-⋅⋅⋅From View Medications screen, users can quickly  delete medications.⋅⋅
+From View Medications screen, users can quickly  delete medications.

-* **Notifications**
+##### Notifications

-⋅⋅⋅Insert info here
+Insert info here

 # Development